coralinegrl/Taller3-IDWM/README.md

 To run this project, you will need to follow these steps:

-1. You must use the branch called `master`.
+1. You must use the branch called `master` NOT MAIN.
 2. Clone the repository.
 3. Open a terminal, and type `cd api`
 4. Install the dependencies using `npm install`.